How to use SVG Icons in your React Project

 </button>

-By default, these icons inherit the CSS styles of the parent element.
-You can go ahead and style them directly in your CSS file as SVGs by targeting its parent element.
+By default, React icons inherit the styles of the parent element.
+We can style the SVG icons directly in our CSS file by targeting the parent element:

 .input-submit svg {